 Duties of a Real Estate Broker

 The duties of a real estate broker depend on which type of real estate broker you are.
 Associate brokers, like real estate agents, can manage transactions, market homes for sale, and negotiate pricing.
 Associate brokers and agents can also hold open houses, show homes, prospect buyer and seller leads, and represent buyers and sellers in transactions.
-Finally, these types of real estate professionals can rent residential and commercial units.
+Finally, these types of real estate professionals can rent residential and commercial units, however, you may have to become a commercial real estate broker first.

 Designated brokers and managing brokers focus on high-level management and supervisory functions like reviewing contracts, distributing leads, establishing escrow accounts, and liaising with government and professional associations.
 Designated and managing brokers can also manage agents, handle compliance issues and recordkeeping, market the brokerage, recruit agents, resolve conflicts, and train agents.
 They may also engage in property management.